Website: www.nfsdiag.org · Releases: github.com/lsferreira42/nfsdiag/releases/latest

 /proc/self/mountstats - run external

-- run Docker fixture tests for regression checks (all 14 fixtures included)
+--self-test - run Docker fixture tests for regression checks (14 scenarios)

 By default the output is compact.
-If you want all details, use --verbose.
+Use --verbose to see all probe steps.

 Important note

-So, if the tool says no ESTALE happened, it means only that the tool did not reproduce it during the test window.
-It does not mean the problem can never happen.
+If the tool says no ESTALE happened, it only means the tool did not reproduce it during the test window.

 Build requirements

-sudo apt-get update sudo apt-get install -y build-essential pkg-config libtirpc-dev
+sudo apt-get install -y build-essential pkg-config libtirpc-dev nfs-common

 Build